RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the request data is not sent, or when a user is already linked to the given donation.
+- `404`: When no donation was found for the given ID.

 ### `DELETE /link`
 Unlinks a user to a donation.